bozcotty/contact_app/README.md

 end
 ```

-- Finally - lets queue the job.
+- Finally - lets queue this as a background job.
 Go to the messages controller and modify the create method to look like so:
 ```
 def create
     @message = Message.new(message_params)